 Skip to content

-CHL5300H Position Description -Emergency Posting
+CHL5300H Position Description

-This is an intense introductory graduate-level course in public health policy.
+This is an introductory graduate-level course in public health policy.
 The course has four key components: a set of required readings, self-directed research and writing for assignments, a small-group weekly tutorial, and a lecture-style overview of the weekly topics.
 The lectures are intended to provide summative explanation, context and illustrative case studies to further your understanding of the literature.

 Course profile